$0 Arizona IEP Meeting Prep Checklist

 Social skills and social communication: Goals must be measurable.
 "Will improve social skills" is not a legal goal.
 A compliant goal: "During structured lunch with a trained peer partner, Eli will initiate a topic-related comment or question on 4 of 5 observed opportunities over 4 consecutive weeks."

-Communication: If speech and language impairment co-occurs (which it frequently does for autistic students), speech-language therapy services must be included.
+Communication: If an evaluation shows speech and language needs that require speech-language therapy for the student to benefit from special education, the IEP should include that related service.
 Arizona has a documented SLP shortage — particularly bilingual SLPs in Southern Arizona and Phoenix metro.
 The staffing shortage does not reduce the district's obligation.
-If the district cannot staff an SLP, it must find an alternative (contracted SLP, teletherapy) or the absence of services constitutes a FAPE denial.
+If the district cannot staff an SLP, it must find an appropriate delivery method, such as a contracted SLP or teletherapy; whether a service failure denies FAPE depends on the facts.

 Academic instruction: Many autistic students need modified instructional strategies — visual supports, explicit skill instruction, structured routines.
 The IEP should specify how instruction will be adapted, not just what content will be covered.